 - Find a comfortable compromise for your life.
 Purchase a pack of affordable, reusable rags and give them a specific purpose.
 For example, perhaps you always clean your countertops with paper towels; try wiping them down with cloth towels instead.

-- Remember to highlight your successes and share with others! #savetheplanet
+- Remember to highlight your successes and share them with others! #savetheplanet

 - Calculate your environmental footprint to see how much impact just one person has on the world’s resources and adjust accordingly.